Tree. Cultivars vary from tall and narrow to wide and rounded.

 'Sugar Cane' small, extremely sweet.

 'Shanxi Li' very large, round apple shape, sweet apple flavor.

 'GA866' large, oval shape, very sweet, excellent taste.

 Cultivars developed for drying and eating like dates include

 'Lang' large, oval to pear-shaped, few thorns, not ready to eat

 'Contorted' an interesting branching appearance

-in winter having medium-sized, round fruit with a sweet/tart taste.
+in winter, very thorny, with medium-sized, round fruit having a sweet/tart taste.

-Attracts insects, birds, small mammals.
-Native insects may
+Attracts insects, including wasps, birds, and small mammals.

 Toxic / Danger: